Category: Switching

 We empower you (the Texas energy consumer) with the tools and information to make informed decisions and avoid costly pitfalls like holdover rates.
 ComparePower gives you access to:

-• Transparent pricing information: We break down the costs of each plan, including hidden fees and discounts, so that you can make apples-to-apples comparisons.
+• Transparent pricing information: We offer all-inclusive pricing and break down the costs of each plan, including hidden fees and discounts, so that you can make apples-to-apples comparisons.

-• Personalized recommendations: Our algorithm analyzes your unique usage data to identify the plans that will save you the most money based on your electricity consumption.
+• Personalized recommendations: Live Link™ analyzes your unique usage data to identify the plans that will save you the most money based on your electricity consumption.

-• Unbiased advice: As an independent platform, we’re not beholden to any particular REP. Our sole focus is helping you find the best plan for your needs and budget.
+• Unbiased advice: As an independent marketplace, we’re not beholden to any particular electricity company.
+Our sole focus is helping you find the best plan for your needs and budget.

 • Step-by-step guidance: Our friendly Texas-based customer service team will walk you through the switching process and ensure a seamless transition to your new plan.

-• Reminders when it’s time to switch: Get effortless reminders from ComparePower to switch plans at the right time.
+• Reminders when it’s time to switch: ComparePower will remind you to switch plans at the right time.

 Say Goodbye to Holdover Rates